 The following PI & Clinical Negligence practice note produced in partnership with Sam David of Anthony Gold Solicitors provides comprehensive and up to date legal information covering:

-Qualified one-way costs shifting (QOCS) was introduced on 1 April 2013 as part of the Jackson costs reforms following the removal of a claimant’s right to recover additional liabilities from the defendant, ie success fees and after the event (ATE) insurance premiums.
+QOCS was introduced on 1 April 2013 as part of the Jackson costs reforms following the removal of a claimant’s right to recover additional liabilities from the defendant, ie success fees and after the event (ATE) insurance premiums.
+QOCS applies to claimants in personal injury and clinical negligence claims and the regime usually limits a losing claimant’s liability to pay costs.
 The relevant CPR provisions are CPR 44.13 to CPR 44.17 and CPR PD 44, para 12.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Defects liability period and rectification of defectsIt is common in construction projects for defects to manifest or appear in the works.
 Most construction contracts require the contractor to return to site to rectify (also known as ‘make good’) defects which arise or are discovered during a

 Fraud by false representationFraud by false representationFraud by false representation applies to a broader range of conduct than the offences under the preceding legislation (the Theft Act 1968 (TA 1968)).
 No gain or loss need actually be made, and no deception need operate on the mind of the

 Arms length management organisations (ALMOs)An arms length management organisation (ALMO) is a not-for-profit company that provides housing services on behalf of a local housing authority (LHA).
 Usually an ALMO is set up by the LHA to manage and improve all or part of its housing stock with the LHA